3/4 cup grated (90 grams) Pecorino Romano, or 50:50 Pecorino:Parmigiano Reggiano

 Serve in warm bowls.
 Garnish if you like with more cheese or pepper.
-I often don’t because I just want to eat is as soon as I can.
+I often don’t because I just want to eat is as quickly as I can.

-* I keep all of the pasta water and use it for things like starting soups, making pizza dough (use it instead of water and salt), or drinking as a broth with a splash of olive oil and some hot pepper flakes.
+* I keep all most of my pasta water and use it for things like starting soups, making pizza dough (use it instead of water and salt), or drinking as a broth with a splash of olive oil and some hot pepper flakes.

 Here are the usual ways I play around with this basic recipe: